xalt/xalt/docs/source/130_known_problems.rst

 Earlier versions of XALT include libuuid routines as part of the user executable.
-Later versions have moved these calls to the *xalt_run_submission* program so this particular name collusion has been removed.
+Later versions have moved these calls to the *xalt_run_submission* program so this particular name collision has been removed.

-This name collusion is a potential problem in any executable.
-XALT uses macros to rename all names under its control to names that is exceedingly unlikely to be found in user code.
+This name collision is a potential problem in any executable.
+XALT uses macros to rename all names under its control to names that is exceedingly unlikely to be found in user code (see src/xalt_obfuscate.h).
 However XALT cannot control user codes, particular FORTRAN codes, that reuse names of routines in the C library that XALT depends on.
 Normally, FORTRAN programs do not present a problem because the subroutine or function ABC is usually linked in with the name *abc_*.
-But the fortran compilers can optionally not add the trailing underscore.
+But the fortran compilers can optionally told to not add the trailing underscore.
+By removing the trailing underscore, the FORTRAN routine can collide

 C or C++ programs are unlikely to reuse names from the C library but this can be a problem for FORTRAN programs which turn off the trailing